 On this journey in search of her roots, Alice unravels and is also inspired by her family’s history.
 At a time when women had no voice, their ancestors managed to create, in a discreet but effective way, a sorority.
 Even if oppressed by the society of that time, the Flores fell silent and made themselves heard through the stitches of their lace.

-Publication/Status: Published by Planeta (Brazil) in 2022, by Mondadori (Italy) in 2023, and by Le Seuil (France), Kobiece (Poland) and Porto (Portugal) in 2024.1.
-Amazon Crossing (USA/WEL) published in July 2024 to a great fanfare.
-Sold to Remzi Kitabevi (Turkey), to Humanitas (Romania), to Hanserblau (Germany) and to Dar Al-Adab (Lebanon).
-Film rights optioned by Pródigo.
+Published by Planeta (Brazil) in 2022, by Mondadori (Italy) in 2023, and by Le Seuil (France), Kobiece (Poland), Porto (Portugal), Amazon Crossing (USA/WEL) and Remzi Kitabevi (Turkey) in 2024, by Hanserblau (Germany) and Dar Al-Adab (Lebanon) in 2025.
+Sold to Humanitas (Romania) and to Mozaiek (Netherlands).
 [256 pages]